fidel-bello/epic-poggers-ecomstore/README.md

    * This app will use REST apis to call actions from the back end to the front-end
    * The application will use React for the front-end.
 And Node for the back-end
    * There is no deadline for this project.
 I started this project for practice and contributions as a group.
 But this project will be finished.

-   ## Github-Practices
-   * If you find a bug, please create an issue
-   * If you would like to start on something new please create an issue and assign to yourself, you can close issue when the task is finished
-   * I have made some sample issues at the moment.. but are not assigned.
-Please add your comments and discuss the issues if you find a better way to do something.
-I am open to learning!

    ## Dependencies
    * React.js, Node.js, Mongoose, Typescript, Express